amitrai48/amitrai48.github.io/_posts/2016-07-31-playing-with-play.markdown

 **Java**

-Play Requires java 1.8 or higher please make sure you have proper JDKK installed by running
+Play Requires java 1.8 or higher please verify you have proper JDK installed by running

     java - version